-Following a clockwise pattern, now place the dimensions on the bottom of the drawing.
+Following a clockwise pattern, now place dimensions on the bottom of the drawing.
 Dimension extension lines may cross each other, but according to ANSI and ISO worldwide drafting standards, dimension lines (red lines with arrows) may never cross each other.
-Do the 2.50, 5.00 and 6.00 dimensions in order.
-Lastly, place the 0.50 dimension, reinforcing the alignment technique you have just learned.
+Place the 2.50, 5.00 and 6.00 dimensions in order.
+Lastly, place the 0.50 dimension, reinforcing the alignment technique you used previously.
 Make the third selection when placing the 0.50 dimension on the 5.00 dimension line.